wcm-io-qa/wcm-io-qa-galenium/parent/src/site/markdown/concepts.md

 The test device is a Galenium concept.
 It encapsulates the browser type (e.g. Chrome) and the viewport size (e.g. 1024x800).
 This is all the information Galenium needs to instantiate browsers using Selenium.

-##### Test Name

-The test name is very important in most frameworks.
-In Galenium it is more central than usual.
-For reporting purposes the test name is used to aggregate log statements and results in the _ExtentReport_.
-You need to use different test names for your cases to get separate test cases in the _ExtentReport_.

-##### Test Description

-A more detailed description of the test than just the name.
-This is optional and not used by default in Galenium.
-When you have important information that would overload the test name, put it in the description and log it to the report.

-##### Report

-Test cases in Galenium have a one-to-one relationship with a test case in _ExtentReports_.
-This is used to keep multiple runs of the same   test case logging to the same _ExtentReport_ test case.

-The management is done transparently by Galenium.
-All you need to do is use the _GaleniumReportUtil.getLogger()_ method to retrieve a logger and then use _SLF4J_ logging calls to write to the test case report.
-Combined with the _GaleniumReportUtil.getMarkedLogger(Marker)_ method you can easily create marked log entries that can be filtered using _SLF4J_ configuration.

 ### Configuration

 All standard Galenium configuration can be accessed using the static methods in _GaleniumConfiguration_.